benjaminballard/voltdb-mp-query-benchmark/README.md

     --advertisers=100             (number of advertisers)
     --campaignsperadvertiser=10   (number of campaigns per advertiser)
     --creativespercampaign=5      (number of creatives or banners per campaign)

+You can also set the following parameters in the run_query_client.sh script to change the behavior of the query benchmark:

+    --duration=120                  (benchmark duration in seconds)
+    --autotune=true                 (true = ignore rate limit, run at max throughput until latency is impacted) (false = run at the specified rate limit) --ratelimit=20000               (when autotune=false, run up to this rate of requests/second) --queryname=advertiser_summary  (the other option: =advertiser_minutely_clicks)

 Instructions for running on a cluster
 -------------------------------------